46 Best Breakfast Foods for Weight Loss

 Protein, per 6 oz: 21 g

-Less trendy than it’s dairy aisle cousin, Greek yogurt, cottage cheese is often overlooked as a healthy breakfast option.
+Less trendy than it’s dairy aisle cousin, Greek yogurt, cottage cheese is often overlooked as an option.
 It tastes great topped with fruits like pineapple and mango.
 Or you can go the savory route.
 Marisa Moore, RDN, suggests topping the protein-filled dairy with with fresh basil, grape tomatoes, black pepper and a drizzle of extra virgin olive oil.

 Protein, per 4 oz: 22 g